 When CJ receives customers’ orders, we will generate order numbers and batch numbers for these orders which usually will be done within 24 hours.

 The order number is what we label on the shipping bag, and it presents all the information of one package, including the recipient’s address, what’s inside the package, its weight, etc. And the batch number is used for scanning, which helps our staff to find the matching good efficiently.

 When it comes to step2, there are two scenarios.

 Scenario 1 Storage available

-– Weight measurement: After inspection, the product will be handed to the next process – weight measurement.
-Place the gloves at the scale to get the actual weight, use the bar-code reader to scan the product to find the product in the system, and enter the actual weight.
+After inspection, the product will be handed to the next process – weight measurement.
+Place the gloves on the scale to get the actual weight, use the bar-code reader to scan the product to find the product in the system, and enter the actual weight.
 This step can help to estimate the shipping cost more accurately.

-– Stock in: Now Dylan’s gloves have passed all the inspection and are ready to be stored on the shelf with other products.
+Now Dylan’s gloves have passed all the inspections and are ready to be stored on the shelf with other products.
 Scan the bar-code on the gloves, and the bar-code reader will show where these gloves should be stored.
 Then we go find the right shelf and scan both the bar code on the product and the shelf to record that we have placed these gloves in stock.